jfasch/FH-STECE2022/Documentation/index.rst

 Reference Architecture
 ----------------------

-Give a working toolcase full of hardware that we can use code out of, a reference architecture can be implemented.
-This architecture should be comprised of components that are loosely coupled for several
+Given a working toolcase that we can use code out of, a reference architecture can be implemented.
+This architecture should be comprised of components that are loosely coupled for several reasons:
-reasons:

 #.
 Mix languages.
 For example, use Python for non-realtime
    responsibilities like cloud communication (MQTT)